heyitsyang/AC-Wall-Adapter-PCB-for-IoT/README.md

 The main component of the PCB is the Hi-Link AC-DC converter.
 The PCB is designed to accomodate either the HLK-PMxx or the HLK-5Mxx series component footprint.
 They are avaialabe in varying voltage and power combinations.
 You can find them on Amazon, AliExpress, and other sources.

 The PCB footprint for the fuse accomodates a "PCB fuse".
 They are again available from Amazon or Aliexpress and other sources.
-The silkscreen indicates a rectangular shape for the fule, but the radial (circular) style will also fit.
+The silkscreen indicates a rectangular footprint shape for the fuse, but the radial (circular) style will also fit.

 The PCB has provisions for optional RFI, surge protection, and power indication components.
-The Hi-Link AC-DC adapter will work without these components, obviously without the benfits of them.
+The Hi-Link AC-DC adapter will work without these components, obviously without the benefits they provide.
 Be sure to install jumpers if the common mode inductor (see L1 on PCB) is not installed.

 The prototyping grid will accomodate most ESP8266 & ESP32 "development boards" with some modest space leftover for sensor or connector attachment.
 If additional room is needed, you can use the room to attach a header for piggybacking another prototyping PCB above.
 The 3D printed case can be modified using Fusion360 for height.
 Just be sure not to smother your WiFi signal by being too dense near it.